 Where AI cannot compete with humans

-AI art is not as good at representational or realistic artwork.
-For example, AI can create images that are more detailed than human artists, but it doesn't yet have the ability to draw a tree or a face as well as an artist can.
+As of this writing, AI art has become as good at representational or realistic artwork as most artist, except for photorealists.
+AI can create images that are more detailed than human artists, but it doesn't yet have the ability to draw certain things as well as an artist can.
 Observe its attempt to render a panther at the beginning of this article.
 This is because AI systems are trained on datasets that contain millions of images from thousands of artists and photographers, and this means that they have been taught what people consider 'good' art based on what humans have created.
 Will it get better.
 Most certainly.
+In several areas it already has, and many artists are upset about it.

 And then there's copyright.